isomerpages/moe-aps/_about-us/Milestones.md

 <br>Art Exhibition collaboration with National Gallery Singapore

 **2021**
-<br>Opening of three new APS on-the-job training (OJT) platforms - Two new Assumption Cafés for Training (ACT), one in ST Engineering office in Jurong and another in a Food Truck outside Kallang Polyclinic.
-Converted one APS workshop to Assumption Realworks Kitchen (ARK) to prepare hot food.
+<br>Opening of three new APS on-the-job training (OJT) platforms:
+<br>Two new Assumption Cafés for Training (ACT), one in ST Engineering office in Jurong and another in a Food Truck outside Kallang Polyclinic.
+Converted one workshop in the school to Assumption Realworks Kitchen (ARK) to prepare hot food.